 If you do not want a second job that takes you away from home more than you already are, then look for a job where you can telecommute.
 Many companies are now hiring part-time or freelance staff who can work from home.

-There is a range of these jobs available, from data entry to software testing.
+There is a range of these jobs available, from being home tuition, data entry to software testing.
 You simply have to find the one that suits your abilities and time constraints.

 Consider applying to and completing short training courses in fields such as creative writing and coding to make yourself more appealing to employers.
 You may even find that you enjoy your second job so much that you consider a full-time move to a new field.